reedhedges/AMRISim/BUILD.md

     AMRISIM_INCLUDE_ROS1    Include (yes) or omit (no) ROS1 support (see details below)

-For example, to build with debugging options enabled:
+For example, to build with debugging options enabled but ROS1 support disabled:

-    make AMRISIM_DEBUG=1
+    make AMRISIM_DEBUG=1 AMRISIM_INCLUDE_ROS1=no

-You can also edit Makefile if necessary.

 Note: AMRISim requires certain resources at runtime (such the robot models definitions file) to work correctly, so you must either install AMRISim with